 You can increase the level of blur, based on who you’ll be sharing it with.
 Better to over-blur than not blur enough.
 Start with 8% blur intensity for mild fuzziness, 25% for a stronger mask, or go with 50%+ to make sure it’s indistinguishable to the human eye.

 1. Before you hit ‘send’…

 Blurring comes in handy when you’re sending documents, memos, purchase orders, or any information internally that contains client contact info you’d rather keep private.

 2. Spreadsheets, reports, and other sensitive numbers

 Sometimes you need to share financial trends, but don’t want the actual numbers getting ‘out there’ for everyone to see.
 Blur out the sensitive parts, and leave the rest, so you can show important data without giving away the details.

 3. Login details, domain names, and more

 You want to show coworkers (or trusted clients) how to login to the system, but you don’t want them to see your username or password length.
 Blurring lets you share a screenshot that shows them all they need to know (without giving away info about your own account).

 4. Extra things that get in the way

 When you’re making training tutorials, sometimes there are a lot of things on the screen.
-You want to focus viewers’ attention on particular button, or action, so they know what to click on, or the right way to do something.
-You can easily blur out the nonessential things, so they can focus on the workflow they need for that task, and so you can better tell your story.
+You want to focus viewers’ attention on a particular button, or action, so they know what to click on, or the right way to do something.

 5. Client information and other protected data

 Some protocol requires old-school redaction with black rectangles.
 However, many times blur will do the trick (especially if you use 50%+ blur intensity) when you’re sharing information internally with colleagues, for training, or with those who already have access but who don’t necessarily need to see all the data.